ArashST79/sentiment-analysis/README.md

    - A "snapshot" in Git refers to a snapshot of your entire project's state at a specific point in time.
    - Commits in Git are snapshots of your project, capturing the state of all files and directories at the time of the commit.

-You can include these question answers in your README in a section explaining Git concepts or as a separate FAQ section.